-As described in Note 12 to the financial statements, as a result of COVID-19, the School may be financially impacted for the 2020-2021 school year.
+As described in Note 12 to the financial statements, as a result of COVID-19, the School may have to incur additional expenses during the 2021-2022 school year associated with COVID-19 related costs.
 Our opinion is not modified with respect to this matter.